Mo3m3n/web-crawler/README.md

 Usage of ./webcrawler:
   -address string
-        the TCP network address the webcrawler is going to listen to (default "127.0.0.1:8080") -log int
+        the TCP network address the webcrawler is going to listen to (default "127.0.0.1:8080") -path string
+        the path where the webcrawser is processing crawl requests (default "/crawl") -log int
         the webcrawler logging level: 1=error, 2=warning, 3=info, 4=debug (default 3)
   -maxconn int